wavefrontHQ/docs/pages/doc/terms_of_service.md

 permalink: terms_of_service.html
 summary: Data Retention and Terms of Service
 ---
-The terms of service and data retention for VMware Aria Operations for Applications (formerly known s Tanzu Observability by Wavefront) differ depending on the contract your company has with VMware.
+The terms of service and data retention for VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) differ depending on the contract your company has with VMware.
 This page gives a summary and links to some relevant information.

 {% include tip.html content="Details vary depending on when you became a customer and on your Service Agreement with VMware." %}